intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 - Administration Console

     Allows your organizations Administrator’s to Configure Unity.
-For the Preconfigured Demo the Unity Administration Console UI has been set to Read Only to allow evaluators to view what configuration options are available.
+For the Pre-Configured Demo the Unity Administration Console UI has been set to Read Only to allow evaluators to view what configuration options are available.
         [![Administration console](unity-8-user-guide/images/administration-console.png)](unity-8-user-guide/images/administration-console.png)
     - Connectivity:
       Allows the Administrator to indicate the following information: